The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Conclusions

 \section{Conclusions}

-In this work, we used the maximum likelihood estimator (MLE) to address problems of parametric inference and model distinguishability in one-dimensional stochastic models of population dynamics.
-Our approach emphasizes models grounded in theoretical principles—those that are interpretable, with meaningful physical units, and comply with known symmetries.
-Using path inference in such models, we developed a mixed technique that combines interpretability with the ability to describe specific datasets.
+In this work, we used the maximum likelihood estimator (MLE) to address problems of parametric inference and model distinguishability in one-dimensional stochastic Markovian models.
+Our approach does not aim to generate new classes of stochastic processes; rather, it evaluates the plausibility of a prescribed set of candidate models in light of observed data.
+We focus on models grounded in theoretical principles—those that are interpretable, expressed in meaningful physical units, and consistent with known symmetries.
+Within this framework, path inference enables a systematic comparison of competing minimal descriptions, combining interpretability with the ability to account for specific datasets.

 Our main contribution to broadening the applicability of path inference is the development of a Monte Carlo scheme that enables the evaluation of propagators (and thus path likelihoods) with arbitrary precision.
 Although other methods for high-precision propagator evaluation exist~\cite{AitSahalia2002,AitSahalia2010,Albert2016,Craigmile2023}, our approach is relatively straightforward to implement, as it leverages the generation of stochastic bridges—a sampling technique that has seen extensive recent development~\cite{Majumdar2015,Aguilar2022}.
 Moreover, the method is well grounded in probability theory, allowing us to derive optimal sampling results that enhance computational efficiency.
-In addition to this methodological advance, we clarified the applicability and limitations of existing inference techniques by deriving exact expressions for the scaling of biased errors in the diffusion function estimator and demonstrating the equivalence of the Girsanov~\cite{Klebaner2012,Pavliotis2014} and Gaussian (Euler–Maruyama) ~\cite{sorensen2004,Iacus2008,Craigmile2023} MLE approaches at finite sampling intervals.
+In addition to this methodological advance, we clarified the applicability and limitations of existing inference techniques by deriving exact expression for the bias in the diffusion function estimator and demonstrating the equivalence of the Girsanov~\cite{Klebaner2012,Pavliotis2014} and Gaussian (Euler–Maruyama) ~\cite{sorensen2004,Iacus2008,Craigmile2023} MLE approaches at finite sampling intervals.
+Importantly, while our methods cannot overcome limitations inherent to data quality or model assumptions, they are designed to extract as much information as possible from the available data.
 More broadly, our work underscores the importance of aligning methodological innovations with the specific demands of inference tasks—balancing accuracy, interpretability, and robustness—as inference continues to evolve as a central tool in scientific investigation.